Meet Ohio Art League's Board of Trustee

 As self-taught an Artist, George finds creative material among the people he observes and interacts with in his social life and his past and present professional life as a former elementary school teacher and as an Ohio attorney.

 Amanda Clearcreek High School Art Teacher & Exhibiting Artist

 Ohio Governor's Youth Art Exhibition Regional director

 Brent Elam's work is based on what every artist's artwork is based on, their own perception of the world.
 In Brent's world his art deals with things as superficial as pop icons, cartoons and pro wrestlers to more existential concepts as the meaning of life, religion, and politics.
 He finds his thoughts and ideas vary wildly where as his style and techniques are fairly consistent which creates a very recognizable body of work.
 Through layers of wood collage and paint his artistic voice seems to scream at the viewer rather than whisper.

-Michol Childress, Board of Trustee
+Michol Childress, Board Member

 I am a professional artist and long term resident of Columbus, Ohio.